-Wild On Bodmin Moor: Wild Calm Retreat At Cabilla Cornwall
+Wild On Bodmin Moor: Wellness Retreat At Cabilla Cornwall

 There is nothing worse than being stood up for a date.
 Particularly one you’ve set your alarm for 5.30am for and walked 45 minutes in the pre-dawn drizzle to reach.
 But beavers are unpredictable creatures.
 Unpredictable, but vital to the recovery of our waterways, as Rebecca Cox learnt, when she went to Cabilla Cornwall in search of a Cornish yoga retreat and left with a new understanding of the rewilding efforts transforming the farming landscape in North Cornwall.
 If you’re looking for a wellness weekender that goes deeper than bamboo yoga leggings and chargrilled cauliflower, you’re in for a (re)treat…